microsoft/FluidFramework/packages/framework/azure-service-utils/README.md

 # @fluidframework/azure-service-utils

-Helper utilities for use when developing BE APIs for use with applications built using the `AzureClient`
+A set of helper utilities for building backend APIs for use with Azure Fluid Relay service.

 ## generateToken